 Millions of individuals with disabilities and their families depend on a wide variety of public benefits for income, health care and food and housing assistance.
-Eligibility for many of these public benefits (SSI, SNAP, Medicaid) require meeting a means or resource test that limits eligibility to individuals to report more than \$2,000 in cash savings, retirement funds and other items of significant value.
+Eligibility for many of these public benefits (SSI, SNAP, Medicaid) require meeting a means or resource test.
+Individuals have to report more than \$2,000 in cash savings, retirement funds and other items of significant value.
 To remain eligible for these public benefits, often an individual must remain poor.
 The ABLE Act recognizes the extra and significant costs of living with a disability and provides a savings tool to address it.